Alex Murdaugh trial evidence that the jury will consider

 - Published

-Jury deliberations have just begun in the trial of disgraced lawyer Alex Murdaugh, accused of fatally shooting his wife and son.
+Jury deliberations have just begun in the US trial of disgraced lawyer Alex Murdaugh, accused of fatally shooting his wife and son.

 The prosecution has argued Mr Murdaugh killed his wife, Maggie, and son, Paul, in attempt to conceal years of financial crimes, crimes he himself admitted to in court.